weaverbel/weaverbel.github.io/about.md

 ### More Information

 I can help you organise [Software Carpentry](http://www.software-carpentry.org/), [Data Carpentry](http://datacarpentry.org/) and [Library Carpentry](http://github.com/LibraryCarpentry) events in Queensland.

+If you want a Software Carpentry workshop at your institution, [request one here](http://software-carpentry.org/workshops/request/).

-I am also an organiser for Brisbane [ResBaz](https://twitter.com/ResBaz).
+I am an organiser for Brisbane [ResBaz](https://twitter.com/ResBaz).
 I run a weekly [hacky hour at UQ](https://twitter.com/HackyHourStLuc) where the hacky hour team try to answer your research IT questions.

 ### Ping me on Twitter